 Annye Cohen, President & Co-Founder

 Annye has been "giving back" since she was a little girl and would help her Grandfather, Izzy, with his Boy Scout Fundraisers.
 She remembers sitting at the kitchen table with him and helping to roll up coins that the Boys Scouts had collected at their "Annual Tag Day".
 When Annye was in Grammar School, her 6th Grade teacher, Mr. Alster, assigned her what would be the first of many volunteer experiences in her life, the Peer Leadership Group.
 Twice a week, she helped students who were having problems with their reading skills.
 It was an experience she still thinks about and was very proud when she saw the students bring their reading levels up.
 Annye continued volunteering throughout her teenage years, helping her Mom, Sharyn, at fundraisers for the Brooklyn School for Special Children.
 While working at the Walt Disney Company, she saw many volunteer opportunities available to her, but none that were for the Seniors in nursing homes.
 Annye started a BlanketEars group at her office and she along her with her Mom and co-workers, crocheted 440 blankets.
 They were each hand-delivered to the Seniors at Kateri Residence.
 It was during this time that Annye found out so many of the Seniors had no family or visitors and she worked with the staff to create the Adopt A Senior Holiday Program.
 Each year on December 16th, her Birthday, Annye delivered the gifts to the Seniors.
-More than 15 Years later, the program is still a success and now runs through the Adopt A Senior Organization.
+She now continues to do that each year with her Adopt A Senior Team!

 Annye was on the Board of Directors for The Dwelling Place of New York for 6 years and ran their Annal Gala Fundraiser for 5 years.
 She received Disney's VoluntEar of the Year Award in 2006 and Disney's VoluntEar Team of the Year Award in both 2004 and 2008.
 She was also the Volunteer of the Year at Kateri Residence in 2007.
 All of these were awarded to her because of her work with the Seniors.